-Happening this year at the Orange County Convention Center, Orlando, Florida, the event brought together a record number of attendees, breaking the record of previous years and counting over 4100 professionals from around the globe for five exciting days dedicated to the advancement of simulations in Healthcare.
+Happening this year at the Orange County Convention Center, Orlando, Florida, the event brought together a record number of attendees, breaking the record of previous years and counting over 4100 professionals from around the globe for five exciting days dedicated to advancing simulations in Healthcare.
 Filled with plenary speaker sessions, hands-on workshops, immersive courses, education sessions, research papers, awards, accreditation, scholarships, and much more, the IMHS is one of the largest scientific conferences.
 The industry & expo hall this year counted 140 exhibitors.

 While more healthcare professionals discover XR technology for their institutions, peers, or students, keeping the traditional patient simulation capabilities in mind is essential as the manikins have also been advancing at full speed.
 While each direction has advantages and disadvantages, combining traditional patient simulations with immersive technology could provide impeccable training and education experience.
 Both advancements aim to improve training and simulations for healthcare professionals around the globe.
-Therefore using them in conjunction is a natural step to take.
+Therefore, using them in conjunction is a natural step to take.

-"Enhancing physical simulators and manikins with advanced digital capabilities of XR technology can take the rapidly accelerating healthcare simulation industry to a completely new level of immersion.
+“Enhancing physical simulators and manikins with advanced digital capabilities of XR technology can take the rapidly accelerating healthcare simulation industry to a completely new level of immersion.
 It can also give a different feel to the hands-on experience while the haptic technology, as we would wish to see it, is still in its initial stages of development.
-The physical manikins can be used to replicate patient physical responses; however, a high-fidelity digital overlay would truly bring them to life.
+The physical manikins can replicate patient physical responses; however, a high-fidelity digital overlay would bring them to life.
 The goal here is to deliver new possibilities and tools for healthcare professionals around the globe.
-Ultimately improving patient safety and patient outcomes."
+Ultimately improving patient safety and patient outcomes.”

 While our articles cover more XR technology, trends, and insights, today, we want to turn our gaze to the traditional patient simulations, some noteworthy examples displayed during the IMSH 2023.
 Here are our top exhibitor picks from Gaumard Scientific, Echo Healthcare, and SIMCharacters.
 All, without a doubt, are worth checking out.